zjrunner/prism/README.md

 #### Logging Automation
 In CI/CD you can live on logs and die on flaky tests/services.
 Being able to run the service, route the traffic, and dump the session improves the default client experiences.
+#### Tool shimming
+Auth covers most of our usual issues here, but just because nuget is supported doesn't mean all client tools work well.
+We've seen problems with chocolatey, powershell, linqpad, and anyone else who uses the protocol.
+Again, all I can think of is solved by Auth handling, but you could imagine a client making a poor flow and wanting to do a shim here instead of in the 3rd party tool.